eastgenomics/themis/dxapp_compliance/Readme.md

 `uv run` activates the environment for you, so there is no separate activation step.

-The script will create a HTML file in the directory you're currently in.
+The script writes `Audit_<date>.html` to the directory you're currently in, or `Audit_eggd_only_<date>.html` when `--eggd-only` is used - a report over a filtered subset is not comparable with one over the whole estate, so the two must not overwrite each other.
 If the script is run twice for the same period, if a summary report has been previously generated this will be replaced.

 Note: This requires a GitHub access token with the correct permissions to access all the repositories in the organisation.